SwEng-group-2-2024/distributed-queue-system/README.md

 ### I. Launching Azure

-This whole project uses Azure, which can be a bit of a pain in the neck to use.
+This whole project uses Azure and it's web services.
 In order for this project to run, you need to:

 **1. Open Azure at https://portal.azure.com/.**
 **2. Under Resources, open sweng-group-2-database, then open Query Editor.**